-The Administration Core of the Michigan Center for Diabetes Translational Research (MCDTR) provides leadership, infrastructure, and resources to carry out the following specific aims:
+The Administration Core of the MCDTR provides leadership, infrastructure, and resources to carry out the following specific aims:

-- Raise awareness of, and interest in, research along the spectrum of diabetes T2-T4 translational research with a particular emphasis on novel approaches to improve health equity and create an environment that supports such research.
+• Raise awareness of, and interest in, research along the spectrum of diabetes T2-T4 translational research with a particular emphasis on novel approaches to improve health equity and create an environment that supports such research.

-The Administration Core is responsible for identifying and supporting researchers engaged in type 2 translational research in diabetes; for developing and implementing Cores to provide services to funded T2 translational researchers locally, regionally, nationally and internationally; for overseeing the allocation of Center resources; for implementing an Enrichment Program; for implementing a process for solicitation, review, selection, monitoring, and follow-up of the Center’s Pilot and Feasibility Study Grants; for administering a cross-sectoral collaborations initiative, and for developing and maintaining a website that integrates seamlessly with the Michigan Diabetes Research Center and the NIDDK Diabetes Centers websites.
+The Administration Core is responsible for identifying and supporting researchers engaged in T2-T4 Diabetes translational research: for developing and implementing Cores to provide services to funded diabetes translational researchers locally, regionally, nationally, and internationally; for overseeing the allocation of Center resources; for providing an Enrichment Program; for implementing a process for solicitation, review, selection, monitoring, and follow-up of the Center’s Pilot and Feasibility Study Grants; for administering a cross-sectoral collaborations initiative, and for developing and maintaining a website that integrates seamlessly with the Caswell Diabetes Institute and the NIDDK Diabetes Centers websites.